bem/bem-components/common.blocks/radio-group/radio-group.en.md

 ### Inactive `disabled`

-A `radio-group_disabled` modifier is used for an inactive radio group creation.
+`radio-group_disabled` modifier is used for an inactive radio group creation.
 An inactive group is displayed but not available for user actions.

-Such a group will not obtain focus (`radio-group_focused` modifier will not be toggled).
+Such a group will not obtain focus (`radio-group_focused` modifier will not be set).

 When a `disabled` modifier is set to the group all it's switches will also be disabled.
 As a result, for the group's switches will not be performed:

-* state modifiers `hovered`, `pressed` and `focused` toggling;
+* state modifiers `hovered`, `pressed` and `focused` seting;
 * switching between `checked` modifier's values.

 Modifier is available for all block themes.